arduino/docs-content/content/hardware/_unlisted/kits/starter-kit-r4/datasheet/datasheet.md

 The Starter Kit R4 offers a wide variety of practical applications, from classroom-friendly tutorials to interactive prototypes.
 Below are a few examples of what learners and developers can build with the kit:
 </p>

-- <p style="text-align: justify;"><strong>Interactive Interfaces</strong>: Create game controllers and HID devices that can interact directly with computers, exploring the bridge between physical and digital controls.</p>
+- <p style="text-align: justify;"><strong>Interactive Interfaces</strong>: Create game controllers and HID devices that can interact with computers, exploring the bridge between physical and digital controls.</p>
 - <p style="text-align: justify;"><strong>Educational Tools</strong>: Teach students the fundamentals of electronics, embedded coding, and control logic using interactive guided experiments and hands-on projects.</p>
 - <p style="text-align: justify;"><strong>LED Matrix Animations</strong>: Use the onboard 12x8 red LED matrix to create visual displays, heartbeat monitors, status indicators, or animations for feedback and communication.</p>
 - <p style="text-align: justify;"><strong>Temperature Sensing</strong>: Build temperature-based monitoring systems using included thermistors to create chill-o-meters and responsive feedback devices.</p>